Reviews You Can Rely On

 Water Quality

-We used this filter primarily while running and hiking in Colorado and Northern Ontario in Canada.
+We did the majority of our testing on this filter while running and hiking in Colorado, Northern Ontario, and the High Sierra.
 Both are areas where we don't have to worry about contracting viruses in the water.
 After over 50 miles of foot travel in these environments, we were kept hydrated and healthy, even when taking water from questionable, turbid, and flowing water sources.

-Since waterborne viruses are not a problem in North America, this filtration system is ideal for this continent!
-However, it is not a purification system, so it can't remove heavy metals or waterborne viruses, which might be a problem in countries where water quality is not regulated.
-So, if you are traveling internationally or where viruses and heavy metal contamination are a problem, we couldn't recommend this system.
+This filtration system is ideal for this continent since waterborne viruses are not a problem in North America.
+However, it is not a purification system, so it can't remove heavy metals or waterborne viruses, which might be problematic in countries where water quality is not regulated.
+So, if you are traveling internationally or somewhere you know viruses and heavy metal contamination might be a problem, we can't recommend this system.

 sawyer squeeze - eddy filters water riverside before we head up the snowfield to...